-Many patients who have TMJ are experiencing symptoms that may seem unrelated to the condition, and therefore do not realize that there are treatment options available.
-Dr. Shukovsky offers a number of treatments designed to alleviate your symptoms and help you get through your day with a significant reduction in pain and discomfort caused by TMJ.
+Many patients who have TMJ disorder are experiencing symptoms that may seem unrelated to the condition, and therefore do not realize that there are treatment options available.
+Dr. Shukovsky offers a number of treatments designed to alleviate your symptoms and help you get through your day with a significant reduction in pain and discomfort caused by TMJ disorder.

-If you think you may be experiencing the symptoms of TMJ, please contact Edward Shukovsky, DMD for more information on treatment options, or to schedule an appointment.
+If you feel you may be experiencing the symptoms of TMJ disorder, please contact Edward Shukovsky, DMD for more information on treatment options, or to schedule an appointment.
 Dr. Shukovsky can talk with you about your symptoms and help determine a treatment plan that is right for your needs.